sander-1105/testApplicationA/README.md

    - Check if VERSION file exists and has correct format
    - Verify repository permissions
    - Check if version number is valid
+   - Ensure proper branch checkout

 2. **Chart Update Fails**
    - Verify SSH_PRIVATE_KEY secret is correctly set
    - Check if helm-chart-ssh-url in ci.yml is correct
    - Ensure SSH key has access to the chart repository
+   - Check SSH key permissions (should be 600)

 3. **Permission Issues**
    - Verify all required permissions are set
    - Check if PAT has sufficient permissions
    - Ensure SSH key has correct permissions
+   - Verify repository settings allow workflow access

+4. **Notification Issues**
+   - Check if issues are enabled in the repository
+   - Verify workflow has issues:write permission
+   - Check GitHub token permissions

 ### Logs and Debugging

 - Check the Actions tab in GitHub for detailed logs
 - Each job provides step-by-step execution logs
 - Error messages are clearly displayed in the workflow run
+- Notification failures are logged but don't fail the workflow

 ## Best Practices